ANR-24-CE48-7504

 - Gamard Guilhem (MCF Loria, Nancy)

-- Richard Adrien (MCF I3S, Nice, leader)
+- Richard Adrien (MCF I3S, Nice, head)

 - Riva Sara (MCF CRISTAL, Lille)